MaiJi97/Leetcode/java/287_FindTheDuplicateNumber/README.md

 ## Method 3: Number index mapping + Negative Marking

 The does not satisfy the requirement but is also a good method.
 We apply the idea that number of the array can be mapped to distinct index if there are no duplicate.
 Though if there is a duplicate, there can be two numbers mapping to the same index.

 Eg: 1, 3, 4, 2, 2 </br>

 The numbers is from 1 to 4, with a duplicate 2.
 If there is no duplicate, each number can be mapped to an index from 0 to 3.
 But since there is a duplicate in the numbers, there is also an index that appears twice.
-In this case the index are 0, 2, 3, 1, 1, with a duplciate index 1 (a duplicate index instead of increment to 4, since this is a mapping).
+In this case the index are 0, 2, 3, 1, 1, with a duplicate index 1 (a duplicate index instead of increment to 4, since this is a mapping).
 So if we iterate through the array to access each index and find that we access an index twice, we know the number index+1 appears twice.
 How do we know we access a number at an index more than once?
 We can negate the number to mark it so if we see a negative number at the index we know we have already visited it.

 Time Complexity: O(n)